kalim-git/Major-League-Baseball-SQL-Project/README.md

 **Part IV: Player Comparison Analysis**

 - Task 1: Which players have the same birthday?
-Hint: Look into GROUP_CONCAT / LISTAGG / STRING_AGG
 - Task 2: Create a summary table that shows for each team, what percent of players bat right, left and both
 - Task 3: How have average height and weight at debut game changed over the years, and what's the decade-over-decade difference?